 The Composite node's main task takes all of your image's output and converts it into a single flat image that you can render out.
 You can alter it further by manipulating a three-dimensional scene setup.
 You can also modify a Composite's behaviour as seen in the Scene Setup chapter.

 The default options combination is:

 |•||As Bitmap, for the output behaviour|

 |•||3D flat, for the input ordering|

-By default, a Composite module is set to output a flat bitmap image and to correctly composite elements positioned in 3D space.
+By default, a Composite node is set to output a flat bitmap image and to correctly composite elements positioned in 3D space.

 For example, if you have two intersecting walls, and use the default combination, you will see the following result:

 This image is correctly represented in the Camera view and is output from the Composite node as a flat drawing.
 The Z-axis value of your elements are not retained, it becomes an independent composition with only one forward-backward value.